ullly/cs-reading-list/reading-list.md

 -   Discrete Mathematics: No textbook used

--   Concurrent Systems and Operating Systems: Operating Systems - Three Easy Pieces by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau, ARM Assembly Language - Fundamentals and Techniques by William Hohl and Christopher Hinds, The Spin Model Checker by Gerard J. Holzmann
+-   Concurrent Systems and Operating Systems: Operating Systems - Three Easy Pieces by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau, The Spin Model Checker by Gerard J. Holzmann

 -   Microprocessor Systems: ARM Assembly Language - Fundamentals and Techniques by William Hohl and Christopher Hinds